yonglanliu/GraphormerActSel/README.md

 ### Modifications

 This repository extends the original Graphormer implementation with the following enhancements:

-	-	Multi-task learning framework for simultaneous prediction of compound activity and isoform selectivity across protein families
+-Multi-task learning framework for simultaneous prediction of compound activity and isoform selectivity across protein families
-	-	Hybrid objective function combining regression loss with pairwise selectivity ranking loss
-	-	Explicit shortest-path computation between atom pairs for improved structural encoding
-	-	Refactoring to native PyTorch modules, replacing framework-specific components for improved flexibility and maintainability
-	-	Adapter-based soft parameter sharing to enable efficient multi-target modeling within the same backbone
-	-	Customized training pipeline, including multi-task scheduling and evaluation strategies
-	-	Replacement of the quant-noise implementation with the original fairseq (Meta/Facebook) version for consistency and stability
+-Hybrid objective function combining regression loss with pairwise selectivity ranking loss -Explicit shortest-path computation between atom pairs for improved structural encoding -Refactoring to native PyTorch modules, replacing framework-specific components for improved flexibility and maintainability -Adapter-based soft parameter sharing to enable efficient multi-target modeling within the same backbone -Customized training pipeline, including multi-task scheduling and evaluation strategies -Replacement of the quant-noise implementation with the original fairseq (Meta/Facebook) version for consistency and stability
-	-	Custom data processing pipeline tailored for structure-aware molecular modeling
+-Custom data processing pipeline tailored for structure-aware molecular modeling

 ---